Mountain Research and Development Journal

 • Lines must be numbered (in Word, go to Layout tab, click “Line numbers,” and select “Continuous”)

-• Maximum length = 25,000 characters including spaces (not counting list of references)
+• Maximum length = 4000 words including spaces (not counting list of references)

 • Contains the body text of your paper, from introduction to conclusions; acknowledgments (if applicable); the list of references; a list of captions for figures and tables, with information about the authors of the figures (eg “Photo by Mickey Mouse” or “Map by Donald Duck”)